 - Eleven Days (Scholastic, 2004)

 A passionate naturalist since childhood, Nicola’s early career and science degree took her from zoo-keeping and research positions to roles in community-based conservation, environmental consulting and advocacy.
 Following the completion of a PhD in Zoology in 2000, her focus grew to a concern for environmental decline more broadly and she was appointed as a senior program manager by WWF-Australia.
 In 2006, collaboration with internationally renowned nature photographer Theo Allofs led to the publication of her first book, Wild Australia, a celebration of Australia’s environmental diversity and uniqueness.
-Her current book, On our Watch: the Race to save Australia’s Environment (Melbourne University Press, 2009), provides a perspective on the inadvertent impacts of our daily lives on Australia’s species and landscapes and reveals the cultural, economic and political impediments that continue to hamper their protection.
+On our Watch: the Race to save Australia’s Environment (Melbourne University Press, 2009) provides a perspective on the inadvertent impacts of our daily lives on Australia’s species and landscapes and reveals the cultural, economic and political impediments that continue to hamper their protection.
 Nicola currently works as Chief Conservation Officer for Bush Heritage Australia in Melbourne.

 Nigel Marsh is the bestselling author of Fat, Forty and Fired, its follow-up, Fit, Fifty and Fired Up, as well as Overworked and Underlaid (first published as Observations of a Very Short Man).
 His 2010 speech on life, the universe and everything at Sydney’s 2010 TED Conference had an instant global impact and remains Australia’s most watched TED talk with well over a million hits.
 Co-founder of Earth Hour and past CEO of a number of high profile advertising agencies, Nigel lives in Bronte with his wife and four children.